 PUENTE Charter School we strive to create a warm and welcoming school environment for parents.
 We view our work as a partnership among school leaders, teachers, students, parents, and the community.
-Because of this, we encourage parents to get involved in our schools.
+Because of this, we encourage parents to get involved in our school.
 While we encourage parents to volunteer, it is not a requirement of enrollment.
 You will receive information throughout the year about volunteer opportunities.
-To participate in the offerings of parent education and to provide parental input to the local training programs for parents, please contact our Dean of Engagement Diana Juarez more information on how you may contribute.
+To participate in the offerings of parent education and to provide parental input to the local training programs for parents, please contact our Vice Principal, Diana Juarez, more information on how you may contribute.